BattleTalent/community-docs/docs/tools-in-mtk/UnityMcpServer/Introduction.md

 - You can see these steps in [unity-mcp](https://github.com/justinpbarnett/unity-mcp) Installation/step2.

 ### Cursor Examples
+You should open the project on Root directory `.\BTModToolkit\ModProj` of BTModToolkit Unity project, to ensure cursor rules take effect.
 #### Successfully applied cursor rules
 ![cursor rules](Imgs/cursorRules.jpg)
 #### Successfully connected to UnityMcpServer